SergeyIvanov87/Code-Metric-Visualizer-Platform/Architecture_Design_Decisions/Async-File-API-Design#115/implementation_v1.md

 ## Evaluation

-### Better
+### Better than the initial design

-* Responsibilities are clearer: the executor manages lifecycle, while the processor owns business validation, persistence, and input-channel selection.
+* The deferred executor stays narrow and generalized: it owns process lifetime, bounded result capture, publication, and cleanup.
+Channel preparation, upload behavior, validation, and persistence remain customizable inside the streaming processor instead of accumulating in shared infrastructure.
-* Streaming directly into the destination-side temporary file avoids duplicate full-size upload storage and I/O.
+* Direct streaming into a destination-side temporary file avoids an extra full-size copy. `fsync` and non-overwriting atomic installation provide a strong persistence boundary.
-* The extensible JSON readiness report gives clients both endpoints and their declared transport types explicitly.
+* The extensible handshake reports both endpoint paths and transport types, while permitting additional metadata without changing the required fields.
-* Sixty-second interactive defaults reduce premature cleanup during manual use.
-* PID registration, bounded shutdown, and CI artifact checks improve operational visibility.
+* Preflight validation rejects known conflicts before allocation; race conflicts are reported after draining input.
+Empty uploads and `received_bytes` are also covered explicitly.
+* Duplicate-session protection, bounded output, verified executor-first shutdown ordering, cleanup checks, and end-to-end tests make the lifecycle more operationally concrete than the original design sketch.

-### Worse or incomplete
+### Worse or incomplete compared with the initial design

-* The processor contract is more complex because each processor must prepare and consume its own channel.
-* The report schema no longer embeds FIFO in field names, but the executor-owned result channel and publisher still constrain the lifecycle to a FIFO result.
+* Readiness is published after FIFO creation but before the long-running processor opens the read side, so a client writer can briefly block and a post-handshake startup failure has weaker guarantees than `Review.md`.
+* Update silence cancels the upload, while `Review.md` defines it as successful end-of-input.
+This contract difference must be resolved explicitly.
-* Direct streaming couples the business processor's lifetime to slow or failed clients.
+* Direct streaming ties processor lifetime to client speed and makes retries or pre-processing length/digest validation harder than staged input.
-* Update-timeout behavior does not yet conform to the ADR.
+* Transport generality is incomplete: result publication remains FIFO-only, unknown channel types have no type-specific validation, and reported paths are not constrained to the allocated request directory.
-* Lifecycle and permission testing remains incomplete.
+* Coverage for retention expiry, hostile permissions, startup failures, and all lifecycle races remains incomplete.

 ## Overall assessment

-Version 1 achieves the primary end-to-end upload goal and establishes a useful general-purpose deferred lifecycle.
-Its key architectural boundary should be
-preserved: the business processor selects and prepares its input communication channel, while the deferred executor supervises the request and relays the JSON channel report to the launcher through readiness.

-The next version should define validation and lifecycle behavior for non-FIFO channel types, reconcile update-timeout semantics with the ADR, reorder shutdown cleanup, rename the executor request-directory option, and complete the ADR acceptance-test matrix.
+V1 is better both as a concrete uploader and as an architectural separation of concerns.
+The deferred executor is small and reusable; upload-specific choices are isolated in the processor, where they can evolve without expanding common lifecycle code.

+The remaining work is to strengthen the boundary: define update-timeout semantics, tighten readiness and path-containment guarantees, and specify non-FIFO validation.